amauriciorr/cocktail_generator/README.md

-# Moe SyzslAIk
-## Cocktail recipe generator using GPT2
+# Cocktail recipe generator using GPT2